JabRef/jabref/docs/code-howtos/remote-storage-jabdrive.md

 ## Scenarios

 Having discussed the general algorithm, we discuss scenarios which can happen during usage.
-In the following, `T` denotes the "generation Id".
+In the following, `T` denotes the "global generation Id".

 We focus on JabRef as client and a "user" using JabRef.